List of Responding Schools

 Wisconsin's Curriculum Guide to Public Interest Law: http://law.wisc.edu/academics/curriculum-guides/public.html

-Children and the Law - This course will begin with an analysis of the 1989 United Nations Convention on the Rights of the Child.
-It will then explore the division of power over the child between the state and parents, children's constitutional rights in school, parents' privilege to discipline, child abuse and neglect, the sexual abuse of children, state removal of the child from parental custody, foster care, termination of parental rights, and adoption.
+Children and the Law - This course begins with an analysis of the 1989 United Nations Convention on the Rights of the Child.
+It then explores the division of power over the child between the state and parents, children's constitutional rights in school, parents' privilege to discipline, child abuse and neglect, the sexual abuse of children, state removal of the child from parental custody, foster care, termination of parental rights, and adoption.

 Students apply the doctrine and theory learned in this class in a mandatory service-learning project.